nfantone/gulp-release/README.md

 ### `release-finish`

 Releases the project.
-Merges the release branch, updates package files to new development version and tags the `master` branch.
+Merges the release branch, updates package files to new development version (suffixed with `-dev`) and tags the `master` branch.
 Pushes newly created tag and `master` to `origin`.
 Deletes the release branch afterwards.

 ```bash
 gulp release-finish